mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 The impact of `ordered` is dependent upon the value of `insert_behavior'.

 ##### `as_mongodb`
-In this case `ordered` has the same impact as in MongoDB.
+In this case `ordered` has the same impact as in MongoDB®.
 That is, if the value is `true`, then when an insert of a document fails, return without inserting any remaining documents listed in the inserts array.
 If `false`, then when an insert of a document fails, continue to insert the remaining documents.